pixiiidust/semantic-ising/core/core.md

 ## Comparison Metrics (core/comparison_metrics.py)

 - **compare_anchor_to_multilingual**: Now compares anchor vector to meta-vector of multilingual set (not individual vectors).
 Uses cosine distance as the primary semantic metric, with set-based metrics (Procrustes, CKA, EMD, KL) set to NaN for single vector comparison.
 This follows community standards for semantic similarity in modern embeddings.

+### 📝 Recent Updates
+- Improved synchronization between backend Tc detection and UI display: the critical temperature (Tc) value is now always consistent between backend logic and user interface charts.
+- Removed all debug output from core modules for a cleaner user experience.
+- The convergence summary chart now only displays the vertical Tc line (critical temperature), with the convergence threshold line removed for clarity.